 In this course, each student will begin to develop their own personal marketing and promotion plan for their music.
 Even if the student wishes only to write for other artists and projects, the competition in the industry is fierce and every writer will need to promote themselves and their music uniquely and aggressively.
 Analyzing the successful marketing and promotion plans of known artists, projects, songwriters and producers will offer valuable perspective and inspiration for the development of their own customized marketing plan.
-Students will build a simple website and will customize various social media platforms in preparation for launching their marketing campaign.
+Students will build a simple that will be focused on throughout this course.
+This course website and will customize various social media platforms in preparation for launching their marketing campaign.
 This course consists of a weekly, two-hour lecture.